jamesgraves/example-go-app/README.md

 To git@github.com:jamesgraves/example-go-app.git
    926bda2..c4d49fb  working -> working
 ```
+Note that we haven't pushed our changes to back to the library project
+itself, just to our application project.

-However, that won't really help the other users of the upsilon
+Since that won't really help the other users of the upsilon library
-library, so we need to push that bug fix back to our fork on upsilon.
+(because our main project may not be public), we need to push that bug
+fix back to our fork on upsilon.

 ```
 $ git subtree push --prefix=src/github.com/upstream-author/upsilon upsilon-vendor working